-- parents are invited to attend termly review meetings with the SENCo and their child in order to monitor/ review the effectiveness of the support and the impact on the child's progress - a new the plan is then drawn up - parents are given copies of the plans at the review
+- Parents will be invited to attend termly review meetings with the SENCO and their child in order to monitor/ review the effectiveness of the support and the impact on the child's progress.

+- A new the plan will then be drawn up. - Parents will be given copies of the plans at the review.